Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 For a more complete look at these parameters, see the [SVT-AV1 documentation](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Parameters.md).

+Parts of this guide have been writen based off the work done in the "Deep Dive" [blog post](https://wiki.x266.mov/blog) series on the codec wiki.
+Look them up if you like benchmarks, tables and graphs!

 !!! warning
     The recommendations are primarily aimed at encoding *anime*,